-Chris Rock closes the night with the invitation for every Oscar winner to come to the scene.
+Chris Rock closes the night with an invitation for every Oscar winner to come to the scene.
 He also reminds everyone about the Girls Scouts’ thing.

 So, if we are to take into consideration the number of awards and nominations, the biggest winners for this year’s edition of the Academy Awards are, in order:

-- The Revenant (3/12) Oscars for: directing, leading actor, cinematography.
+- The Revenant (3/12) Oscars for directing, leading actor, and cinematography.
 Nominations for: best feature, supporting actor, film editing, costume design, makeup and hairstyling, sound mixing, sound editing, visual effects, production design

 - The Hateful Eight (1/3) Oscar for music.
 Nominations for cinematography and supporting actress.

 - Ex Machina (1/2) Oscar for visual effects.
 Nomination for original screenplay